NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v158.
+Fixing JSON file to include run number and lumisections.
+Adding 2026 L2L3Residuals.
+Processing 2026B.
+//       Summer24MG v158 only with L2Rel Winter26.
+//       v158_v2 includes L2Rel Winter26 and JER SF.
+//       v158_v3 Process 2024 and 2025 to include the JSON files.
+//       v158_v4 MC with Summer24MG L2Relative and 2026 JER SF.
+//       v158_v5 MC with Summer24MG L2Relative and 2025 JER SF CDEFG.
+// v157.
+Process 2026A and 2026B with and without L2L3Res, both with Winter26 L2Rel.
+// v156.
+2024 and 2025 data including the NHF TProfile3D histograms and the HLT_PFJet110 trigger.
+// Pending.
+Process Run2 using NanoAODV15 samples (From fikri first, later centraly produced samples) not done yet.
+// v155.
+Changes in the incl jets histograms in data to match the selection in MC.
+MPF response vs mu, NPV, rho.
+// v154.
+Modify the lumi histograms.
+// v153.
+V3M JECS. v153_v2 uses the variation for multijet, next versions does not include that.
+// v152.
+Process 2025 using the Golden JSON file 391658_398860.
+Include ZB selection or not. v2 also include SingleNeutrino.
+// v151.
+Adding avgpu to the lumi file (--byls --minBiasXsec 75300 added to the regular command).
+Producing rhovsmu histograms.
+//       Summer24MC_Flat2022 added: FlatPU0to120.
+// v150.
+Testing to process Summer24 sending condor jobs. v1 is for Condor, v2 is for local. v150 is the final version.
+//	 The problem was related to the JetID wrapper, considering only Winter25 and not Summer24 (V15 does not include JetID).
+//       v150_v1 and v150_v2 will be also used to test the time-stability plot for 2025 data.
+Final results in v150.
+// v149.
+Implementation of GenJet_partonFlavour and UParTAK4QvG for QG SF studies.
+// v148.
+Pure gen histograms without event/cut selection. hpt*_genMatch.
+Running QCD HTbin and Flat, Flat contains QvG taggers.
+// 	 v148_v4 NANOAODv15 for Flat and MG.
+// v147.
+2025F v1 and v2.
+Nex iteration updates JSON file to include more data for 2025G.
 // v146.
 L2Res pT binning for L2Res histograms from Dijet directory.
 // v145.
 Test for Trk files (TrkRadDamage).
 // v144.
 Lxplus and skim files for MC.